-4 See, e.g., Office of Legal Counsel, Dep't of Justice, Whether and under what Circumstances Government Reproduction of Copyrighted Materials Is a Noninfringing "Fair Use" under Section 107 of the Copyright Act of 1976 (1999).
+4 See, e.g., OFFICE OF LEGAL COUNSEL, DEP'T OF JUSTICE, Whether and under what Circumstances Government Reproduction of Copyrighted Materials Is a Noninfringing "Fair Use" under Section 107 of the Copyright Act of 1976 (1999).
 This opinion noted that there is no per se rule under which government reproduction of copyrighted materials for governmental use invariably qualifies as fair use, but also noted that such reproduction would in many contexts constitute a noninfringing fair use.
 The opinion focused on government reproduction for internal government use and did not consider government republication of copyrighted materials.

-This recommendation does not attempt to resolve the questions of copyright law applicable to materials incorporated by reference into federal regulations.
-Rather, the recommendation encourages agencies to take steps to promote the availability of incorporated materials within the framework of existing law.
+This recommendation does not attempt to resolve the questions of copyright law applicable to materials incorporated by reference into federal regulations. recommendation encourages agencies to take steps to promote the availability of incorporated materials within the framework of existing law.
 This effort is consistent with the National Science and Technology Council's acknowledgment that "the text of standards and associated documents should be available to all interested parties on a reasonable basis, which may include monetary compensation where appropriate."
-The Conference's research reveals that some agencies have successfully worked with copyright holders to further the goals of both transparency and public-private collaboration.
+The Conference's research reveals that some agencies have successfully worked with copyright helderowners to further the goals of both transparency and public-private collaboration.
 Some agencies have, for example, secured permission to make a read-only copy of incorporated material available in the agency's public, electronic docket during the pendency of the rulemaking proceeding relating to the material.
-In other cases, the copyright holder has made the material publicly available in read-only form on its own website.
-This recommendation encourages agencies to take these or other steps to promote availability of incorporated materials, such as encouraging copyright holders to make incorporated materials available in libraries.
+In other cases, the copyright holderowner has made the material publicly available in read-only form on its own website.
+This recommendation encourages agencies to take these or other steps to promote availability of incorporated materials, such as encouraging copyright holderowners to make incorporated materials available in libraries.

 Updating Regulations.
 Updating regulations that incorporate by reference is another challenge.
-Agencies are legally required to identify the specific version of material incorporated by reference and are prohibited from incorporating material dynamically.
-When an updated version of the incorporated material becomes available, the regulation must be updated if the agency wants the regulation to incorporate the new version.
-This can require the agency to engage in notice-and-comment rulemaking, which entails a significant investment of agency resources.
-For agencies that are statutorily required to provide rulemaking procedures beyond those required by Section 553 of the Administrative Procedure Act (APA), updating may prove to be an insurmountable challenge.
-Nonetheless, agencies have successfully used a variety of techniques to reduce the time and cost constraints of updating rules.
-Some agencies have used enforcement discretion or "equivalency determinations" to avoid penalizing parties that comply with an updated version of an incorporated standard that the agency finds to be equivalent to or superior to the version still incorporated in the agency's regulations.
-Other agencies have reduced the burden of updating by tracking forthcoming revisions through participation in standard-development activities.7 Still others have used direct final rulemaking to reduce the costs of updating an incorporating regulation.
-The recommendation encourages these time and cost-saving techniques.
-A statutory solution may be unavoidable when these techniques have proven insufficient.
+Agencies are legally required to identify the specific version of material incorporated by reference and are prohibited from incorporating material dynamically.6 When an updated version of the incorporated material becomes available, the regulation must be updated if the agency wants the regulation to incorporate the new version.
+This can require the agency to engage in notice-and-comment rulemaking, which entails a significant investment of agency Comment [E.S.2]: Manager's Amendment